FedericoAguirre/ms-session-counter/README.md

 This service uses Redis ACLs for improving security.
 You can check the [Redis security documentation](https://redis.io/docs/manual/security/acl/).

-The current ACL has 3 user:
+The current ACL has 3 users:
 - **administrator**.
 This is the Redis database administrator user.
 It has all the permissions available in Redis.
 - **service**.
 This is the service user which has enabled only operative Redis commands.
 - **replicant**.
 This role user thought for being used in Redis cluster instances.
 NOT IMPLEMENTED YET.